Skip to main content

 • Label - Helps you describe what the field is supposed to represent

-• Field - Selector that utilises Zen expressions
+• Field - Selector that utilises ZEN expressions

 Add fields and rows to create a decision table with the same structure as below: